MetOffice/cmip6-dreq-interface/djq/doc/JSON-spec.md

 ### Notes
 Each *single-request* will have exactly one *single-reply* and the `"dreq"`, `"mip`" and `"experiment`" as well as any additional request keys will be the same as in the request.  *single-reply*s should be in the same order as the *single-request*s they are replies to.

+The value of the `"dreq"` key is filled in even when you load the DREQ by path: it's derived from information in the XML.

 ### Examples
 An example successful reply might look like: